metablaster/ASM-Formatter/README.md

 **Notes:**

-- `--encoding` option is ignored if file encoding is auto detected, in which case a message is printed telling that the option was ignored in favor of file encoding.
+- `--encoding` option is ignored if file encoding is auto detected, in which case a message is printed telling that the option was ignored in favor of actual file encoding.

 - The default encoding, if not specified is `ANSI`, to override use `--encoding` option.

 - By default line breaks are preserved but you can override with `--linebreaks` option.
+  The `--linebreaks` option may also be used to correct inconsistent linebreaks.

 - `--linebreaks` option doesn't have any effect on `UTF-16` encoded files, `UTF-16` files are always formatted with `CRLF`.